 - What Makes It Unique: The Skeleton Coast (so named for the wrecked ships and beached whales that sadly fell victim to the coastline’s currents), the otherworldly landscapes and the animals that have evolved to survive in extremely arid conditions

-- Top Activities: Sand dune surfing, stargazing, visiting the Himba communities, exploring shipwrecks along the Skeleton Coast
+- Top Activities: Game drives to search for desert-adapted wildlife; sand dune surfing; stargazing; visiting the Himba communities; exploring shipwrecks along the Skeleton Coast

 - Who Should Go: Nature enthusiasts and those looking for spectacular scenery rather than a safari filled with animal encounters